1. Public Transport

 - It is essential that the service includes accessible, large print signage to assist people who are blind or vision impaired, as well as ensuring live travel information screens are present and in operation.

 - Travel information, ticket booking, and timetables must all be available online and on mobile apps.
-These websites and apps must meet the international accessibility guidelines to ensure they are compatible with any assistive technology that may be used.
+These websites and apps must meet international accessibility guidelines to ensure they are compatible with any assistive technology that may be used.

 2. Health